github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ### Handling intended error codes

-Sometimes, GitHub uses a 4xx status code to indicate a non-error response.
+Sometimes, {% data variables.product.company_short %} uses a 4xx status code to indicate a non-error response.
 If the endpoint you are using does this, you can add additional handling for specific errors.
 For example, the `GET /user/starred/{owner}/{repo}` endpoint will return a `404` if the repository is not starred.
 The following example uses the `404` response to indicate that the repository was not starred; all other error codes are treated as errors.

 ```Ruby copy